Ngäbe: The land

-The Comarca Ngäbe-Bugle is approximately 2,500 square miles, encompassing areas of the three westernmost provinces of Panamá: Bocas del Toro, Chiriqui and Veraguas.
+The Comarca Ngäbe-Bugle is approximately 6,700 square kilometers, encompassing areas of the three westernmost provinces of Panamá: Bocas del Toro, Chiriqui and Veraguas.
 Altitude varies from about 350 feet above sea level to over 7,000 feet in the central mountains; only about half of this land is arable.

 A few Ngäbe have acquired solar electricity (through an electrification project), as well as cell phone service.
 Most still live below the poverty level and do not own modern technology.
 Because of the rugged geography, building roads and new infrastructure to Ngäbe reservations has been expensive and difficult for the government.
 Some Ngäbe choose to live secluded from modern societies.

 Economy

 In the early 21st century, most Ngäbe work as subsistence farmers and agricultural laborers.
 On the Pacific slopes, the main crops are rice, corn, yucca, otoy, ñame, and several species of beans.
 Small-scale livestock production of chickens and pigs is maintained.
 In the higher elevations, such livestock is supplemented by hunting (where permitted).
 The primary crop for the Ngäbe on the Atlantic slopes is green bananas.

 In order to survive, many Ngäbe resort to working in the cash economy.
 They pick coffee, work on large cattle ranches, and on banana plantations to make cash.
 Also, some Ngäbe sell traditional beaded necklaces on the side of the roads in Panama.
 The Ngäbe women make many traditional crafts, both for their own use and their families', but also to sell as extra income.
 These include handmade bags from plant fibers called kra, colorful dresses called nagua, and beaded bracelets and necklaces.
 The men weave hats from plant fibers.

 Many of the coastal-living Ngäbe men, such as those living on the Bocas del Toro islands or on Punto Valiente, rely on ocean resources to provide for their families.
 They go spearfishing and lobster diving.
 They both consume and sell what they catch, depending on their circumstances at the time.